 Paleozoic seas were full of worms, snails, clams, trilobites, sponges, and brachiopods.
 Organisms with shells were common.

 The first fish were simple, armored, jawless fish.
 Fish have internal skeletons.
 Some, like sharks, skates, and rays, have skeletons of cartilage.
 More advanced fish have skeletons of bones.
 Fish evolved jaws and many other adaptations for ocean life.
-Pictured below is some of the diversity of Earth's oceans (Figure below).
+Figure below shows some of the diversity of Earth's oceans.

 Mudskippers are fish that are able to walk short distances.